Thousands of lights create a magical winter wonderland

 There are new views around every corner; the hallmark of Nikka Yuko’s “hide and reveal” design.
 While the waterfall is the focal point from the Teahouse deck; as we follow the path around the pond, the Romance Tree takes centre stage.
 Mount Fuji floats on clouds of low pines as we approach the Bell Tower.
 Beyond the park, Henderson Lake adds perspective, making the gardens appear larger than they are - a technique called “borrowed view."

 As Nikka Yuko Japanese Gardens celebrates its 50th year with more special events than ever, the spirit of the gardens remains the same.
 Built to celebrate friendship between Canada and Japan, the gardens promote Japanese culture in a beautiful and serene environment.

-During the Winter Lights Festival, which runs from Dec.
-1, 2017 to Feb.
-2, 2018, you can take part in several Japanese holidays and special events, including The Emperor’s Birthday, Joya No Kane (New Year’s Eve Bell Ringing Ceremony), and sleigh rides, free with paid admission.
+During the Winter Lights Festival, you can take part in several Japanese holidays and special events, including The Emperor’s Birthday, Joya No Kane (New Year’s Eve Bell Ringing Ceremony), and sleigh rides, free with paid admission.